pact-im/api-doc/_includes/channels.md

 This endpoint create a new channel in the company.

 <aside class="notice">
-Possible to connect only one channel to one company from each provider.
+You can connect only one channel per one company for each provider.
 Contact with support if you want to use more than one channel
 </aside>